Horse Behaviour Problems

 I also specialise in rescue horses and the problems that these horses can present, such as the results of severe trauma.

 2. Get your horse, pony, donkey or mule checked by your vet (if you haven't already done this of course!).
-We can't train pain and illness and pain affect our dog's emotional lives with consequence for their behaviour.
-In some cases very stressed and anxious dogs benefit from medication that only your vet can prescribe.
-Your vet will need to refer you and your dog to me and forward their medical history via the vet referral form.
+We can't train pain and illness and pain affect our horse's emotional lives with consequence for their behaviour.
+In some cases very stressed and anxious horses benefit from medication that only your vet can prescribe.
+Your vet will need to refer you and your horse to me and forward their medical history via the vet referral form.
 In may cases the vets I work with regularly will have already done this by the time we first speak.

 4. We meet!
 This will either be in person (subject to Covid 19 regulations) or virtually in a Zoom meeting.
 Zoom meetings are really useful for getting the ball rolling for me to take your equine's case history, understand how and why they feel, think and behave, and set up your bespoke behaviour plan.